denotalabs/denota-protocol/README.md

 ## Introduction:

 Denota-SDK is a JavaScript library that allows you to write "notas," NFTs that represent invoices or escrows.
 The library is built using Ethereum blockchain technology and requires a web3 connection to function.
-It provides an interface to interact with the Ethereum blockchain to create, approve, and write invoices and escrows.
+It provides an interface to create, approve, and write invoices and escrows.
 In this documentation, we will explain how to use the Denota-SDK to write notas.
+Denota is currently available on Polygon Mumbai Testnet and Celo Alfajores Testnet.

 ## Installation: